|Class of||Four-year graduation rate*||Delayed graduation for personal or academic reasons||Dismissed||Withdrew for personal or academic reasons|

 *Ohio colleges/schools of pharmacy used in the Ohio institutions’ average (weighted average) include Cedarville University, Northeast Ohio Medical University, Ohio Northern University, the University of Cincinnati, the University of Findlay and the University of Toledo.

-Self-reported outcomes collected via annual post-graduation outcomes survey, administered via Qualtrics survey software, April 10-May 2, 2019.
-Survey response rate: 100%.
-Data supplemented with one-month follow-up conducted via email inquiry and four-month follow up survey conducted via Qualtrics with "still seeking" respondents.
+Self-reported outcomes collected via annual post-graduation outcomes survey, administered via Qualtrics survey software, April 7-May 11, 2020.
+Survey response rate: 98.6%.
+Data supplemented with one-month and three-month post-graduation follow-ups conducted with graduates who were seeking positions at time of graduation.

 |Average number of months spent aggressively seeking employment||2.2|